☎ Call Today Free Consult

 Defense strategies vary depending on the nature of the charge and available evidence.
 Common approaches include:

-A skilled felony attorney ensures that each defense is backed by facts and supported by legal precedent.
+A skilled felony attorney makes sure each defense is backed by facts and supported by legal precedent.

 4. Representing the Client in Court